State and Local Policy Database

 Buildings

-Score: 8 out of 12
+Score: 21 out of 24

 Buildings Summary List All

 The 2018 Maryland Building Performance Standards (MBPS) are mandatory statewide and reference the 2018 IECC for residential and commercial buildings.
 Localities are permitted to adopt stretch codes that are more stringent than the statewide code.
 The state has implemented a variety of measures to ensure code compliance.
+The 2021 IECC is currently under review for adoption (as of November 2024).

 Residential Codes List All